 At about 8-10 weeks I started to tell a couple of my closest friends and some of my family which took some of the pressure off but I still felt quite alone and isolated.
 It really wasn’t until I shared with my wider friendship groups, other mums I know and my online community and started to feel supported and was able to ask for advice that I realised that I am not alone and a huge weight felt like it was lifted.

-They say it takes a village, so why not tell our village so they can support us through what I believe and what many others have told me is the hardest part of their pregnancy and one of the most important and transitional phases in a woman's life.
-You're not only trying to function through incredible sickness and exhaustion but your emotions are seriously out of whack - one minute you're happy and overjoyed and the next you're sad and scared, you feel guilty for not feeling #blessed 24/7.
+They say it takes a village.
+So why not tell our village during the first trimester so they can support us through what I believe and what many others have told me is the hardest part of their pregnancy and one of the most important and transitional phases in a woman’s life.
+You’re not only trying to function through incredible sickness and exhaustion but your emotions are seriously out of whack.
+One minute you’re happy and overjoyed and the next you’re sad and scared, you feel guilty for not feeling #blessed 24/7.
 You have one million questions you want answered and probably someone within your community that could help answer them if they knew instead of relying on doctor google who will convince you every time of the worst.

-In these times wouldn't it be best to have your village to offer support, to help you with your other children, to listen to, to comfort you, to ask their advice if you know they've been through the same and to support you through these days?
+In the first trimester, during the struggles wouldn’t it be best to have your village to offer support, to help you with your other children, to listen to, to comfort you, to ask their advice if you know they’ve been through the same and to support you through these days?

 Once my family and friends knew I was pregnant and knew I was sick they are forever texting me, calling me and offering support and help.

-In those first few months many women are sick and exhausted, they aren't able to physically or mentally function at the same capacity as they normally would so telling your employer, your workmates, your fitness instructors/personal trainer and anyone else that can help to take some of the pressure off you and help you to manage your workload & safely cope through these first few months could only be a positive.
+In those first few months many women are sick and exhausted, they aren’t able to physically or mentally function at the same capacity as they normally would so telling your employer, your workmates, your fitness instructors/personal trainer and anyone else that can help to take some of the pressure off you.
+They can help you to manage your workload & safely cope through these first few months.

 Women are strong and amazing and we are even stronger and more amazing when we come together to support one another.

-If you need an ear to listen my inbox is always open and I try to reply as much as I can.
+If you need an ear to listen my inbox/emails is always open and I try to reply as much as I can.
 I am always here for you and you are never alone.
 I have also started a online Mothers Club on Facebook you can join here THE MAMA CLUB By Brittany Noonan

 MENTAL HEALTH HELP LINES: